-As I told you, there were only two “captors” in the room, and both were now definitely dead.
+There were only two “captors” in the room, and both were now definitely dead.
 The man who was just as alive as you are with a brown bag over his head was now dead too.
 He had contusions all over his body, and was turning grayish blue.
 Then there was a fourth person whom I had never seen before in my life lying there.
-The police colonel, who was showing us this display, said, “These are the four men shot in the room during the shoot-out.”
-He and I had been standing together in the hallway, outside the room.
-He knew perfectly well what we’d seen.
-But this was going to be their official story.
-The ambassador’s body was then brought by our medical crew and ambulance to the American AID compound, where they brought him into the dispensary.
-Afghan troops then entered the AID compound in violation of our diplomatic status.
-When we complained about it, they said they were in there to “protect” the ambassador.
-We were very concerned that they would try to seize the body.

 The official Afghan incident report to us, in the form of a diplomatic note, had listed weapons found in the room, and none of them were .22 caliber.
 And as you know, police and troops don’t use .22 caliber, but certain types of official security agency assassins do use .22 caliber as a favorite weapon….

 Whenever we saw Foreign Minister Amin or any other appropriate official, this subject would be raised and we would receive slippery answers.
 On one occasion Amin told us, “We have all kinds of weapons we pick up here throughout the city for various crimes all the time.”
 We were apparently to get the impression that weapons were being thrown in some coal bins somewhere, and who could tell which weapons were which anymore.